Evidence for Multiple Types of Post-Starburst Galaxies: Potential origins of PSB galaxy types

-In \S~\ref{sec:identifying_psb_groups} and \ref{sec:psb_properties}, it has been argued that there are three distinct types of PSB galaxies rather than a single type as has previously been proposed.
-Here, several possibilities for explaining the origins of these distinct types are considered: \begin{enumerate} \item The grouping could be an evolutionary sequence where Group 1 is the youngest and Group 3 is the oldest. \item The groups could all be merger-driven, but produced by different types of mergers. \item Some of the groups could instead evolve secularly through the PSB phase, such as in the red star-forming galaxy scenario \citep{steinhardt2024red}. \end{enumerate} A summary of the results is given in Table \ref{tab:overview_model_results}.
+In Sect. \ref{sec:identifying_psb_groups} and \ref{sec:psb_properties}, we argued that there are three distinct types of PSB galaxies rather than a single type, as previously proposed.
+We considered several possibilities to explain the origins of these distinct types: \begin{enumerate} \item The grouping might be an evolutionary sequence in which Group 1 is the youngest and Group 3 is the oldest. \item The groups might all be merger-driven, but produced by different types of mergers. \item Some of the groups might instead evolve secularly through the PSB phase, such as in the red star-forming galaxy scenario \citep{Steinhardt_2025}. \end{enumerate} A summary of the results is given in Table \ref{tab:overview_model_results}.

-\subsection{An Evolutionary Sequence}
+\subsection{An evolutionary sequence}

-One interpretation is that the grouping is an evolutionary sequence of PSB galaxies of similar origin.
-Here, Group 1 is assumed to be the youngest (and Group 3 the oldest) due to the gradual decrease of H$\alpha$ and [OII] emission and SFRs towards Group 3.
-This is consistent with the canonical picture that PSB galaxies are in the midst of rapidly quenching.
-Further, Group 1 is dustier and emits some [OIII], indicating that some of its O and B stars have not yet died.
+One interpretation is that the grouping is an evolutionary sequence of PSB galaxies with a similar origin.
+We assumed that Group 1 is the youngest (and Group 3 the oldest) because H$\alpha$ and [OII] emission and SFRs decrease continuously toward Group 3.
+This is consistent with the canonical scenario according to which PSB galaxies are in the midst of rapid quenching.
+Further, Group 1 has greater continuum emission toward UV wavelengths and emits some [OIII], indicating that some of its O and B stars have not yet died.

-If the PSB phase has been initiated by a merger (as commonly believed), the evidence of the merger will fade over time.
+If the PSB phase has been initiated by a merger (as is commonly thought), the evidence of the merger will fade over time.
 If the grouping is an evolutionary sequence, the evidence of the merger should therefore be less pronounced in Group 3.
 This is consistent with observations, as Group 3 is less asymmetric than Group 1.
-The partial separation of post-mergers and non-post-mergers in the \citet{Li_2023} catalog is also consistent with the grouping being an evolutionary sequence of merger-driven PSB galaxies: Obvious post-mergers and non-post-mergers are easily categorized, whereas recovered post-mergers may be wrongly categorized as non-post-mergers.
+The partial separation of post-mergers and nonpost-mergers in the \citet{Li_2023} catalog is also consistent with the grouping being an evolutionary sequence of merger-driven PSB galaxies: Obvious post-mergers and nonpost-mergers are easily categorized, whereas recovered post-mergers may be incorrectly categorized as nonpost-mergers.
 Likewise, the size of the merger may affect the extent to which the morphology of the galaxy is disturbed, causing variations in the asymmetry parameter \citep{Lotz_2008_morph}.